- Location: Missouri

-If you're purchasing a vehicle from another state, you'll have to abide by their state title laws to have the vehicle signed over to you.
+If you're purchasing a vehicle from another state, you must abide by their state title laws to have the vehicle signed over to you.
 In Missouri, you must provide some kind of proof of ownership.
-A signed title or bill of sale is best.
+A signed title or bill of sale are best.

 Make sure you have proof of insurance, then complete the regular registration and titling process.

 What should I do if I'm selling a vehicle to someone in another state or country?